appsody/website/content/docs/stacks/package.md

 # Packaging Stacks

 After you create or update a stack, use the [CLI command](/docs/using-appsody/cli-commands#appsody-stack-package), ```appsody stack package``` to build stack images and templates, and to generate an Appsody repository index you can use for local testing.
-You may want to follow this path if you are a standalone stack developer and only plan on creating or modifying one stack at a time.
-Alternatively, if you are an architect looking to build an entire repository containing multiple stacks you may want to use the [build scripts](/docs/stacks/package#packaging-a-stack-locally-using-build-scripts) which allow you to package multiple stacks at once.
+The `stack package` command suits a stack developer who is going to create or modify a single stack.
+If you are an architect that is going to build a repository that consists of multiple stacks, you can use the [build scripts](/docs/stacks/package#packaging-a-stack-locally-using-build-scripts) as they enable multiple stacks to be packaged at the same time.

 ## Packaging a stack locally using the Appsody CLI